Nonobis/dockers/README.md

 - A remote control and remote scripting solution, built with .NET Core, SignalR Core, and WebRTC.

+Image removed on docker, i am now using unraid package done by Marzel's

 ** Diacamma **
 Docker for installing diacamma release from https://github.com/Diacamma2/syndic